-After having made tens of thousands of dollars in profit MORE by doing a few, very strategic things, and then also when purchasing a house, looking for a place that DIDN’T have these things done so that I could get a good deal (I saved $200k in buying that home), it is amazing what a few things can really do to increase your profits by a LOT!
+After having made tens of thousands of dollars in profit MORE by doing a few, very strategic things, and then also when purchasing a house, looking for a place that DIDN’T have these things done so that I could get a good deal (I saved a TON in buying that home), it is amazing what a few things can really do to increase your profits by a LOT!

 Today, I want to share with you some amazing tips and tricks I’ve learned in the process of both buying AND selling over the past 16+ years that will really help you get top dollar if you’re selling your home or if you just wanna add value to your home.

 30 Days to Get More Money For Your Home